udacity/FCND-Backyard-Flyer/README.md

 The following commands are implemented for the Backyard Flyer Project:

-* connect(): Starts receiving messages from the drone.
+* `connect()`: Starts receiving messages from the drone.
 Blocks the code until the first message is received
-* start(): Start receiving messages from the drone.
+* `start()`: Start receiving messages from the drone.
 If the connection is not threaded, this will block the code.
-* arm(): Arms the motors of the quad, the rotors will spin slowly.
+* `arm()`: Arms the motors of the quad, the rotors will spin slowly.
 The drone cannot takeoff until armed first
-* disarm(): Disarms the motors of the quad.
+* `disarm()`: Disarms the motors of the quad.
 The quadcopter cannot be disarmed in the air
-* take_control(): set the command mode of the quad to guided
+* `take_control()`: Set the command mode of the quad to guided
-* release_control(): set the command mode of the quad to manual
+* `release_control()`: Set the command mode of the quad to manual
-* cmd_position(north, east, down, heading): command the vehicle to travel to the local position (north, east, down).
+* `cmd_position(north, east, down, heading)`: Command the vehicle to travel to the local position (north, east, down).
 Also commands the quad to maintain a specified heading
-* takeoff(target_altitude): takeoff from the current location to the specified global altitude
+* `takeoff(target_altitude)`: Takeoff from the current location to the specified global altitude
-* land(): land in the current position
+* `land()`: Land in the current position
-* stop(): terminate the connection with the drone and close the telemetry log
+* `stop()`: Terminate the connection with the drone and close the telemetry log

 These can be called directly from other methods within the drone class:

 ~~~
-self.arm() #seconds an arm command to the drone
+self.arm() # Seends an arm command to the drone
 ~~~

 ### Manual Flight